My maternal grandparents- James Eugene Cartmill & Gladys Toy Cartmill

 Eva Lou Pieratt

 Eva Lou Pieratt was born on February 26, 1826, in Bath, Kentucky to James and Sarah Schultz.
+She died in 1870 in her hometown at the age of 44.

 Sarah Ellen "Sally" Tipton was born on April 9, 1848, in Owingsville, Kentucky.
 She married John Wallace Cartmill on May 30, 1865, in Bath, Kentucky.
 They had seven children in 15 years.
 She died on November 14, 1921, in her hometown at the age of 73.